aissus/Reports/Readme.md

 ## Electronics Design 3

 Design and layout of a current mirror OTA (operational transconductance amplifier) using Cadence Virtuoso and the generic 45nm PDK.

+## Radio Engineering 2

+Design of a QPSK TX and RX with center frequecny of 10 GHz.

+## Microelectronics Packaging Technologies

+A packaging study and anlysis of some samples taken from diffrent consumer electronics.

+## RF Components and Measurements

+Some exercises about RF components and AWRDE, along with a laboratory measurements exercise.

+## Telecommunication Circuit Design

+Differnent exercises about IC processes, transistors, LNA and mixer performance.